FrostNT1/KnowledgeRep-LLMs/presentaion-materials/00_overview.md

 - **Resource Constraints**: Running large models on limited hardware required optimization, such as reducing model size and batch processing.
 - **Quality Control**: Ensured that generated questions were relevant and accurately reflected the content.

-(Placeholder for Image 3: A flowchart showing the data collection and preprocessing pipeline, from sourcing to QA pair generation.)

 ### Fine-Tuning Scenarios

 We conducted experiments under three fine-tuning scenarios using the Llama 3.2 model: